vnallam09/datafun-04-notebooks/README.md

 Verify that a new `.venv` folder was created.
 It may take a while for the command to complete.

-🚀 Rocket Tip: When VS Code Python Extension offers to select the Environment, say Yes.
+When VS Code Python Extension offers to select the Environment, say Yes.

 ### Activate the Virtual Environment